Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The paper is organized as follows.
-Section~\ref{sec:Detector} provides a brief overview of the CMS detector, and the reconstruction of photons and electromagnetic objects.
+Section~\ref{sec:Detector} provides a brief overview of the CMS detector.
 Section~\ref{sec:Samples} outlines the data and simulated samples used in the analysis.
 The event selection and object identification criteria are detailed in Section~\ref{sec:EventReco}.
 The mass regression technique based on a deep learning approach is presented in Section~\ref{sec:massreg}.
 The signal and background modeling are discussed in Section~\ref{sec:SignalBackground}.
 Section~\ref{sec:Systematics} summarizes the sources of systematic uncertainty.
 Finally, Section~\ref{sec:Results} presents the results and their statistical interpretation, and Section~\ref{sec:Summary} provides a brief summary.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.